Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 It is unwise for beginners to purchase super-premium pencils at the start.

-No colored pencil artist uses every pencil in the set.
-All artists have a core group of about 20 to 40 frequently used colors.
-And every one of us has pencils that we’ve used only once (to make a color swatch).
+No artist uses every pencil in the set.
+We all have a core group of about 20 to 40 frequently used colors.
+And we all have pencils that we’ve used only once— to swatch ‘em.

-For a beginner to invest in a full set of the most expensive pencils?
-It's a waste of money.
+It’s a waste of money for a beginner to invest in a full set of top tier expensive pencils.

-You don’t yet know what your most used colors are going to be.
+You don’t yet know what your most used colors will be.

-Wait to make your large box, premium purchase until you know what you're doing.
-Wait until you're sure that you're going to stick with colored pencils long enough to justify the investment!
+Heck, at least wait until you know you're going to stick with colored pencils long enough to justify the investment!

-This is why I recommend and why I teach with Prismacolor Premier Soft Core pencils.
+This is why I teach with Prismacolor Premier Soft Core pencils.

 This is why I disagree with KraftyKassie95 from Facebook